 Mostly originated from Sri Lanka and used in most part of Europe.

 |Primarily sourced from China and supplied to the USA and Asia.|

 Amazed by the differences?
 I am!
-Spread the word around, too few people know about this.
+Spread the word around, too few people know about ceylon cinnamon health benefits.
 Tell your family and friends about this real cinnamon, they'll appreciate it!

 2. Recipe for regulating sugar level, reducing weight and cholesterol level: Cinnamon and Honey Recipe.